Top Girls Basketball Players in LaPorte County History

 One advantage of having an older sibling who played well is that you have a target to strive to beat and Ryin has been every bit as good as her All-Star sister.
 She grabbed 717 rebounds and scored 1,351 points, good for second and third among Slicers girls all-time.
 She also finished in the top three in career blocks (82), three-pointers (135), and field goals (446).
 Ryin plays at Purdue University Fort Wayne.

 Union Township High School dominated LaPorte County girls basketball in the 1920s and ‘30s.
 They were county champions nine times in ten years and went undefeated (61-0-2) from 1930 – 1934.
 The tournament disbanded in 1931 and thereafter the conference schedule determined the champion.
-In 1936, they were forced to play the 2-court game.
+In 1936, they played the 2-court game.
 In 1937, they played only four games and won three.
 By the end of WWII, girls basketball had been eradicated.

 STILL MORE TOP PLAYERS